crispy silken tofu in a creamy sauce of roasted garlic and lemon

 crispy silken tofu in creamy roasted garlic and lemon sauce

-I love silken tofu.
+I’m a big fan of agedashi tofu because I love silken tofu.
 It’s so … silky!
 And I love crispy, fried food.
 It’s so … crispy!
+Something that’s crunchy on the outside and melt-in-your-mouth tender on the inside is just heaven to me.

 After playing around a bit, I came up with this idea.
 It sounded good in my head, so I made it.
 It also tasted good in my mouth.
 So now, I will share it with you.
-Crispy silken tofu in a creamy roasted garlic and lemon sauce, to serve as part of my menu for Parasha Tzav.
+Crispy silken tofu in a Creamy Sauce of Roasted Garlic and Lemon.

 Working with silken tofu is tricky.
 It desperately wants to fall apart.
 Your job, as chef, is to convince it not to do so.
 It needs to be handled very carefully when dusting it with the starch and getting it into the hot oil.
 Once fried, it’s a bit sturdier.